Arriving In Da Nang: A Calm, Practical Guide for First-Time Travellers

 Your First 24 Hours in Da Nang

-• Enjoy something familiar and local.
+• Enjoy something nearby

 • Visit the Dragon Bridge.

-• Pause with a Vietnamese iced coffee.
+• Pause with a Vietnamese coffee.

 Essential Tips for First-Time Travellers